ivybarley/OpenEduAnalytics/schemas/schema_catalog/Student_Portrait_Schema/README.md

 # Student Portrait Solution
 [Student Portrait](https://www.analytikus.com/learning-analytics) by [Analytikus](https://www.analytikus.com/) is an analytical solution that uses artificial intelligence to get to know all students and support them through personalized messaging.
 It identifies key student variables and characteristics, then nudges them through short, concise, messages, that are personalized and engaging, in a timely manner to maximize student success.

-With the Student Portrait solution, educational institutions to understand how students learn in order to maximize their performance, satisfaction and motivation by delivering personalized nudges through a virtual pedagogical bot.
+With the Student Portrait solution, educational institutions can understand how students learn in order to maximize their performance, satisfaction and motivation by delivering personalized nudges through a virtual pedagogical bot.
 It ensures the best outcomes for students with a 360-degree view of activities and engagement, followed by the provisioning of the right services and support at the optimal time.

-Portrait is operationalized through two AI agents: Emilia, a learning therapist, and Max, an organizational assistant.

-Portraits uses data from multiple sources including LMS (Moodle, Canvas, Blackboard, etc), SIS, Microsoft Teams, Reflect, etc.
+Portrait is operationalized through two AI agents: Emilia, a learning therapist, and Max, an organizational assistant, and uses data from multiple sources including LMS (Moodle, Canvas, Blackboard, etc), SIS, Microsoft Teams, Reflect, etc.

-The Portrait data schema has 25 tables.
+The Portrait data schema has 24 tables.

 ## Data Schema